git_set_identity

 user.signingKey

-set to the first secret key returned by --list-secret-keys for the given email
+set to the SSH public key given via -s or the first secret key returned by gpg --list-secret-keys for the given email if -s is not set

 Usage